On this page

 Once the contract has been signed, you should:

-- lodge applications for transfer of registration of business name.
-Read more about transferring your business name with ASIC.
+- lodge applications for transfer of registration of business name

-- transfer all necessary permits, licences, registrations and certificates.
-The will help you understand which licences you need to transfer.
+- transfer all necessary permits, licences, registrations and certificates – this will help you understand which licences you need to transfer.

 Things to watch out for